rohitcoder/hawk-eye/readme.md

 <div id="features">

 ## Key features
-- Swiftly scans multiple data sources (S3, MySQL, Redis, Firebase, filesystem, and GCS) for PII data and malware exposure.
+- Swiftly scans multiple data sources (S3, MySQL, PostgreSQL, Redis, Firebase, filesystem, and GCS) for PII data and malware exposure.
 - Advanced algorithms and deep scanning capabilities provide thorough security auditing.
 - Real-time alerts and notifications keep you informed of potential data vulnerabilities using Slack and other integrations, with more coming soon.
-- New command support for S3, MySQL, Redis, Firebase, filesystem, and GCS expands the tool's capabilities.
+- New command support for S3, MySQL, PostgreSQL, Redis, Firebase, filesystem, and GCS expands the tool's capabilities.
 - ``--debug`` flag enables printing of all debugging output for comprehensive troubleshooting.
 - Save output in JSON format using the --json flag and specify a file name like --json output.json.
 - Proudly crafted with love and a sense of humor to make your security journey enjoyable and stress-free.